 Special thanks to event chair Rebecca Gupta; founding co-chairs John Terracino and Vern Yip, of HGTV; planning committee chair Enid Draluck; and our Southeast Regional Board of Directors for a very successful event!

-Last month, the Southeast Regional Office hosted their final UNICEF Speaker Series of 2012.
+The Southeast Regional Office hosted their final UNICEF Speaker Series of 2012.
 Nearly 50 people, including a mixture of board members, existing donors, and prospects attended the event at the world-renowned Shepherd Center, a rehabilitation hospital specializing in medical treatment, research, and rehabilitation for people with spinal cord injury or brain injury.
 The program, entitled "Access and Opportunity for All: A Conversation about Children and Disability," featured a panel discussion on disability and its effect on young people throughout the world.

 Panelists included Cara Yar Khan, UNICEF's Resource Mobilization Specialist and Disability Focal Point for Haiti; Beth Schmehling-Cook, Executive Director for the Elaine Clark Center*; and James H. Shepherd Jr., Chairman of the Board of the Shepherd Center.
 Cara Yar Khan showed a video highlighting UNICEF’s work on disability in Haiti and providing a glimpse of the struggles faced by people with disabilities in the wake of Haiti’s earthquake.
 Attendees heard how Ms. Yar Khan has used her own experience of disability to help inform UNICEF’s work and its efforts to be more sensitive to the needs of those with disabilities.